nopnop2002/Arduino-STM32-CAN/README.md

 ![Image](https://github.com/user-attachments/assets/f22fcbc6-795f-4f4c-b8ba-aec5880c30d7)

 On models with two CAN ports, they are shared between master ports (CAN1) and slave port (CAN2).
-In this example, filter banks 0 to 13 are used on port 1, and filter banks 14 to 27 are used on port 2.
+In this example, filter banks 0 to 13 are used on CAN1, and filter banks 14 to 27 are used on CAN2.
 ![Image](https://github.com/user-attachments/assets/8badf2c4-0edc-47ff-95e4-1b0bc53719b0)

 The bxCAN controller has four types of reception filters.